milanglacier/nvim/README.md

 within neovim, enter `:Mason` in the prompt, and a popup window will appear with the intuitive interface of `Mason`.
 From there, you can easily install packages.

-This configuration relies on an external tool called `efm-langserver`, which can be installed via `mason`.
+This configuration has an optional dependency `efm-langserver`, which can be installed via `mason`.
 However, it needs to be separately configured outside of neovim.
 An example configuration for `efm` is provided in the `dist` folder.
 To use this example configuration, simply copy the folder to `~/.config/`.

+## general purpose deps

+1. `universal-ctags`
+2. A C compiler.
+Required to install treesitter parsers.
+3. `lazygit`: this is only required if want to use `lazygit` in neovim (which is binded to `<leader>og`).
+4. `fzf`: this is only required if you are using `fzf-lua` as your fuzzy finder.
+   You don't need it you are using `telescope`.
+5. `ripgrep`

 ## python deps